Frequently Asked Questions (FAQ)

 Q: Do residents do cleanings on their own patients?

-A: Only on their comprehensive care patients.
+A: Rarely on their comprehensive care patients.
 There are hygienists that support the residents and staff dentists for other cases.

 Q: What materials and supplies are available in the residency?

-A: We do have standardized material but we order materials so that residents can try out new products in the residency before they go to the private sector.
-A nearly complete list of materials is available, but a few products include: TPH composite, Panavia, Rely-X: luting, ARC and Unicem cements, Regisil products, etc… If there is a certain product desired, a request can be submitted.
+A: We do have standardized materials but we order materials so that residents can try out new products in the residency before they go to the private sector.
+A nearly complete list of materials is available, but a few products include: Filtek Supreme Ultra, Beautifil Giomers, Activa Bioactive – Restorative, Panavia, Rely-X: luting, Calibra and Unicem cements, Aquasil and Regisil PVS products, etc… If there is a certain product desired, a request can be submitted.

 Q: Are there dental assistants available for the residents?